 What is proper tire pressure for Mercedes-Benz R320 replacement tires?

 If you replace Mercedes-Benz R320 original equipment tires with non-stock tires that have different size or load capacity, new tires may require substantially different inflation pressures.
 Use our tire pressure calculator to find proper tire inflation when switching to a different tire size.

 What is recommended winter tire pressure for Mercedes-Benz R320?

-Recommended tire pressure for Mercedes-Benz R320 is the same for any season, but you may inflate your Mercedes-Benz R320 tires 3 to 5 psi above the recommended tire pressure set by the manufacturer to compensate for lower temperatures during winter.
-Make sure to check your Mercedes-Benz R320 tire pressure more often in the winter to keep tires properly inflated for a safe ride on snow and icy roads.
+Tire pressure fluctuates with ambient temperatures.
+When temperatures drop, Mercedes-Benz R320 tires may lose approximately 1 psi of air pressure for every 10 degree Fahrenheit decrease.
+During winter Mercedes-Benz R320 tires can be inflated 3 to 5 psi above the recommended tire pressure settings to compensate for lower temperatures.
+Do not overinflate above the maximum tire inflation pressure value indicated on tire sidewall.
+Make sure to check tire pressure regularly in the winter to keep tires properly inflated for a safe ride on snow and icy roads.